it-all/Spaghettify/README.md

 $ chmod 777 storage/cache/twig

 Browse to your local site.
 You should see the Spaghettify home page with a link to Login.
 When logged in, this link changes to Admin.
 The initial username / password = owner / ownerownerowner.

+Note, if you see an unexpected error finding a namespaced file or class, try refreshing the composer autoload:
+$ composer dump-autoload -o

 If you want to use Gulp for CSS and/or JS preprocessing
 ~$ cd /path/to/project